A traditional answering service is not the same thing as a salon-specific AI call workflow.

 Call type What may be enough

-“Can I reschedule?”
-Structured handling may be enough with clear next steps
+"Can I reschedule?"
+Structured handling with clear next steps

-“I need to talk to someone about a complicated issue” Human handoff matters more
+"I need to speak to someone about a problem" Human handoff matters

-A traditional answering service may fit better when:
+A traditional answering service may be the right fit when:

-• every call really should start with a person
+• every call really should start with a human

 • the business is willing to pay more for that model